RichardForshaw/resume/Description.md

-# Overview of hosting a static website on S3
+# Overview of hosting a static website with continuous delivery on S3

 This file provides an overview of the steps taken to host a website on AWS S3.